 Certification Mark—

-A type of trademark used to show consumers that providers of particular goods and/or services have met certain standards.
-The certification mark is the intellectual property of the certification body and may only be used with its authorization. .
+A type of trademark used to show consumers that providers of particular goods and/or services meet certain standards set by a certification body.
+Unlike a standard trademark, which identifies the source of a product or service, a certification mark indicates compliance with established criteria.
+The certification mark is the intellectual property of the certification body and may only be used with its authorization and in accordance with its specified guidelines. .

 Certification Process—